taranveer-tengurchittoo/cko-devops-challenge/readme.md

              SECONDS_UNTIL_AUTO_PAUSE  = 300
 ```
 ## Test quality
 I've recorded the POC.
-The video is lengthy and uploaded via git LFS (~ 22 mins).
+The video is lengthy and uploaded via git LFS (~ 22 mins) on another repository to keep this one lean for the cloning.
 It takes a longer time to destroy than create given the fact that I've made the autoscaling depend on the rds cluster.

 At 10:42 I've terminated an instance in the ASG since it was unhealthy.
 A new instance was created and came up healthy showing that the ASG works.